Nikhith221B/Simplifymoney/README.md

 # Simplify Money AI Workflow

 ## Project Overview
-This project is a back-end emulation of the **Kuberi AI gold investment workflow**.
+This project is a back-end emulation of the **Kuber AI gold investment workflow**.
 The solution consists of two core APIs that integrate a large language model (LLM) with a live database to provide a seamless user experience, from financial advice to a recorded transaction.

 ---